ActiveState/yaml-blog-post/YAML-Like-a-Pro.md

 Here's a real YAML Pro Tip.
 All 3 of the scalar styles above (plain, single, double) let you split strings on a single space character (just like in HTML).
 The newline character is parsed as a space.
 Let's see how to use this to good effect.

-[ActiveState](http://www.activestate.com/)'s Stackato product uses a simple YAML file to tell a PaaS cluster what a given application needs to run successfully.
+ActiveState's [Stackato](http://www.activestate.com/stackato/get_stackato) uses a simple YAML file to tell a PaaS cluster what a given application needs to run successfully.
 Let's look at a sample `stackato.yml` [file](https://github.com/Stackato-Apps/drupal-pressflow/blob/35e474b53d19fb52c50be6533692477b8352938d/stackato.yml).

 Here's an abbreviated version: